OpenGovLD/specs/README.md

-# The Fork (working title)
+# OpenGov (working title)

 This page is work in progress and likely will be translated to English.
 So far there exists a Wiki page: https://github.com/akuckartz/ld-specs/wiki

 ***

 In diesem Repository wird die Spezifikation erarbeitet.
-The Fork ist eine Initiative für die Offenheit parlamentarischer Informationssysteme.
-Sie spezifiziert eine einheitliche Schnittstelle zum Abruf von öffenltichen Informationen aus parlamentarischen Informationssystemen.
+OpenGov spezifiziert eine einheitliche Schnittstelle zum Abruf von öffentlichen Informationen aus parlamentarischen Informationssystemen.

 Original: Editieren, Änderungen nachvollziehen